TAFFI98/Real2Sim_ROS_Doosan/Learn to See/Autoencoders_AE_CVAE/README.md

 ## HOW TO RETRIEVE DATA:
 In the drive: https://drive.google.com/drive/folders/19M08ITTCRv6AHOMG6eogdmJWtK5i4vYy?usp=sharing
 - if there are problems with the shared drive, you can download:
-        - the tfrecord data datasets from the Datasets Github release
+        - the tfrecord data datasets from the latest Github release of this project
-        - the model checkpoint can be retrieve from the Docker branch of this repo in /Projects/Learn To See (both for the sim and real images and for the gan and autoencoders)
+        - the model checkpoints can be retrieve from the Docker branch of this repo in /Projects/Learn To See (both for the sim and real images and for the gan and autoencoders)
         - Put this in your desired drive and properly load them in the scripts

 ### CODE:
-- AE code: Colab_Notebooks/v9_final/ae_burr_to_contour.ipynb (THE ONE USED IN THE END)
+- AE code: Colab_Notebooks/v9_final/ae_burr_to_contour.ipynb (THE ONE USED)
-- CVAE code: Colab_Notebooks/v9_final/cvae_burr_to_contour.ipynb (just if you wnat to see another implentation)
+- CVAE code: Colab_Notebooks/v9_final/cvae_burr_to_contour.ipynb (just if you want to see another implentation)

 ### tfrecord data DATASET (used then for training in pix2pix code): in folder Learn To See/datasets